Visit one of the most beautiful Jewish worship places in the world

 The earthquake in 1940 damaged it and in 1941, the far-right Legionaries from Iron Guard devastated it during their fascist rebellion.

 Since 1991 a great Menora-shaped Holocaust memorial monument fronts the Choral Temple.

-Restored again for 7 years between 2007-2014, the synagogue was re-inaugurated on December 16, the first night of Hanukkah.
+After a 7 years restoration, between 2007-2014, they re-inaugurated the synagogue on December 16, the first Hanukkah night.